US avoids shutdown with last-minute funding bill – DW – 12/21/2024

 US avoids shutdown with last-minute funding billDecember 21, 2024

-The Republican-controlled United States House of Representatives haspassed a funding bill that would avert amidnight government shutdown, defying President-elect Donal Trump's demands for a debt limit increase into the new year.
+The US Congress has passed a spending legislation has passed a funding bill that will avert a midnight government shutdown.

-A vote on the legislation in the Democratic-controlled Senate was scheduled for shortly after midnight (0500 UTC/GMT), and the bill is expected to pass.
-Post-midnight approval would mean an official lapse in funding of federal US agencies and employees but not a full shutdown of the government.
+The Democratic-controlled Senate, in an 85-11 vote, passed the bill to continue government funding 38 minutes after it lapsed at 12 a.m.
+Saturday (0500 UTC/GMT).

-With an overwhelming 366-34 vote, the House on Friday night approved the last-minute plan from House Speaker Mike Johnson that would keep federal operations and disaster aid temporarily funded.
+Earlier Friday, night with a 366-34 vote, the House approved the last-minute plan from House Speaker Mike Johnson that would keep federal operations and disaster aid temporarily funded.

 Johnson had said Congress would "meet our obligations" and not allow federal operations to cease ahead of the winter holidays.

-The White House has said President Joe Biden intends to sign the bill into law should the Senate pass it.
+The White House said President Joe Biden intended to sign the bill into law.

 Johnson said on Friday that Republicans would have more power to influence government spending next year, when they will have majorities in both chambers of Congress and Trump will hold the presidency.